 I have experienced PTSD for the last two years, as part of my very delayed recovery from a terrifying childhood horseback riding accident.
 I buried that trauma, which has profoundly affected my body, mind and spirit for my whole life, thus far.
 Horses were my love, my dream, my passion, like Roger’s singing, and I was almost killed by one.
 The implications abound.

 I didn’t even remember this incident until about 9 years ago, when I had a brain scan and the markers for severe head trauma were present.
 I began working through this trauma a little over two years ago, physically, emotionally, energetically.
-It’s been a road, including BPPV (vertigo), cervicogenic dizziness, fatigue, tinnitus, neck and back pain, MTBI symptoms, lots of physical therapy, doctors, and PTSD.
+It’s been a road, including BPPV (vertigo), cervicogenic dizziness, fatigue, tinnitus, neck and back pain, MTBI symptoms, headaches, migraines, lots of physical therapy, doctors, and PTSD.
 Not 11 flashbacks in the span of an hour, like poor Roger, but weekly, and sometimes daily.

 I am doing much better now, thank God.
 It’s been a very difficult time for me, and my family, to be honest.